 Lowered Operational Costs

-The opportunity to lower operational cost is usually one of the main reasons why business start considering AI tools.
+The opportunity to lower operational cost is usually one of the main reasons why businesses start considering AI tools.
 According to Statista, more than 50% of respondents in a survey said their businesses had seen cost reductions by 10-20% in the supply chain in 2021.
 The possibilities that AI opens for cost reduction include, but are not limited to:

 Minimization of Errors and Waste